Best website for Herkimer diamond information

 Is there evidence of a form of quartz in the Herkimer district that we have seen elsewhere in New York associated with hydrothermal activity (Ellenville, NY see photo below right)?

 Below left is a photo of needle druze (blue arrow) over the common pyramidal druze (white arrow).
 Note the etching (or hydrothermal leaching) of the earlier quartz.
 The pyramidal quartz does not look like much other than a bunch of grey blobs.
 The sharp brilliant faces are mostly absent (see the druze page for unaltered druze photos).
+This druze, much like a pile of sticks (see close up), rare for the Herkimer District and was found near a zone of intense hydrothermal leaching.

 In Illion NY, just a few miles west of Herkimer, is an area that has the remains of travertine like material - as seen in the photo below.
-Photos to the right and left are from active hot springs in Yellowstone.
+Photos to the right and left are from active hydrothermal hot springs in Yellowstone.

 click on photo to go to source